MestreTM/TinFlect/README.md

 ![Logo](https://i.imgur.com/X6u5b1a.png)

 This project is a comprehensive, web-based administration panel for managing a self-hosted Tinfoil server.
 It provides a user-friendly interface to control users, manage the game library, monitor server activity, and configure the core Tinfoil server process.
+Additionally, it includes a Tinfoil shop system with authentication and core ID-based linking.

 ---